Skip to main content

 myapp/models.py

-In the above code, we are importing models from Django. the model define the important fields and how our data will be stored in the database.
-The Task will be table name and fields e.g. title are used to define the attributes of a model, representing the columns in the database table.
+In the above code, we are importing models from Django.
+The model defines the important fields and how our data will be stored in the database.
+The Task will be the table name, and fields such as title represent the columns in the database table.

 Migrations are Django's way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema.